ThaiDuongVu/sidekick/README.md

 ### Tutorials and Documentation

 You can refer to the [wiki page](https://github.com/ThaiDuongVu/sidekick/wiki) (whenever it's live 🤷‍♂️) for an in-depth guide to **sidekick**.

+---

+### Want a feature that's currently not in sidekick's roadmap?

+Well first of all you can implement it yourself (the power of open source 😏).

+You can also go to the [issues tab](https://github.com/ThaiDuongVu/sidekick/issues) and submit a new issue (remember to add the "feature request" label).